 Integra Credit offers small loans, from $500 to $3,000, and they give just 6 to 18 months for borrowers to pay them off.

 Integra Credit receives a low score in this category overall because their APRs are simply beyond the range WalletHub considers to be acceptable.
 Integra’s lack of fees does little to make up for that.
 In addition, customers who want bigger loans or a more relaxed payoff period are out of luck.

 Integra Credit does not disclose a minimum credit score requirement for their personal loans, but they state on their website that they consider people with bad credit.
 In addition, they do not do a “hard pull” of your credit during the application process.

 To qualify for an Integra Credit personal loan, you must 18 years old or older and either a U.S. citizen or permanent resident of the U.S. with a Social Security number.
 You’ll also need to have a bank account in the U.S. Most importantly, you’ll need to live in one of the nine states in which Integra Credit offers loans: AL, CA, DE, ID, MO, NM, SC, UT or WI.
 Integra Credit does not state a minimum income requirement.

-Integra Credit doesn’t allow you to pre-qualify for their loans.
+Integra Credit does allow you to pre-qualify for a loan without affecting your credit score.
 But the point is kind of moot considering they don’t do a credit check when you apply.
 So you can apply and then accept or reject your loan offer all without hurting your credit score.
 To submit a loan application, use the online form or call 855-345-5550.
 Integra Credit only has individual applications; they do not accept joint applications.